Skip to main content

 • are Deaf or hard of hearing

-• have both a significant hearing and sight loss
+• have both a significant hearing and sight loss.

 The service starts by looking at how your sensory loss affects your day-to-day life.
 This step is called an assessment.
-If the assessment shows that you have a need that makes you eligible for help, we may be able to provide you with services.
+If the assessment shows that you have a need that makes you eligible for support, we may be able to provide you with services.

 Website: Camden Council Sensory Needs Service